aishwaryajoshii/Dashboards/README.md

+# Myntra Power-Bi Dashboard
-ims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.
+Myntra is a one stop shop for all your fashion and lifestyle needs.
+Being India's largest e-commerce store for fashion and lifestyle products, Myntra aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.

 <img width="611" alt="Myntra" src="https://github.com/aishwaryajoshii/Dashboards/assets/141454980/ac8f577c-b603-4ac4-82af-027d8407ee27">